scrapy-plugins/scrapy-zyte-api/docs/usage/session.rst

 -   You have granular control over the session pool size, max errors, etc. See :ref:`optimize-sessions` and :ref:`session-configs`.

-However, scrapy-zyte-api session manager is not a replacement for :ref:`server-managed sessions <zyte-api-session-contexts>` or :ref:`client-managed sessions <zyte-api-session-id>`:
+However, scrapy-zyte-api session management is not a replacement for :ref:`server-managed sessions <zyte-api-session-contexts>` or :ref:`client-managed sessions <zyte-api-session-id>`:

--   :ref:`Server-managed sessions <zyte-api-session-contexts>` offer a longer life time than the :ref:`client-managed sessions <zyte-api-session-id>` that scrapy-zyte-api session management uses, so as long as you do not need one of the scrapy-zyte-api session management features, they can be significantly more efficient (fewer total sessions needed per crawl).
+-   :ref:`Server-managed sessions <zyte-api-session-contexts>` offer a longer life time than the :ref:`client-managed sessions <zyte-api-session-id>` that scrapy-zyte-api session management uses, so as long as you do not need one of the scrapy-zyte-api session management features, server-managed sessions can be significantly more efficient (fewer total sessions needed per crawl).

     Zyte API can also optimize server-managed sessions based on the target website.
 With scrapy-zyte-api session management, you need to :ref:`handle